You know that saying how there are two sides to everything?

 Using my phones GPS, I made my way to the hostel I was staying in.
 (Never again btw!)

-I was driving so well, that I was gradually able to relax my grip on the steering wheel.
+I was driving so well, that I was gradually able to relax my steel like grip on the steering wheel.
 I was so damn proud of myself!
 My triumph however, was short lived, when my problem suddenly became apparent.

 I was driving in circles.
 For what seemed like hours.
 Looking for parking.

 “Where the bloody hell do I park?
 Was my tormenting question.

 I live in Miami.
 So I know how areas like the downtown and South Beach are a nightmare to park in.